Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

 In practice, a germ can be defined as a choice of a section over any open neighbourhood of $S$ and two germs are equivalent if there is an open set inside the intersection of the domains where the sections coincide.

-The next two definitions capture the notions of formal and holonomic solutions and $h$--principles for the context of germs of sections.

-\begin{definition} We say that a germ of a section of $X^{(r)}$ over $S$ is \emph{holonomic} if there exists an open neighbourhood of $S$ where it coincides with the $r$--jet of a section of $X$ over $\op(S)$. \end{definition}
+\begin{definition} A germ of a section of $X^{(r)}$ over $S$ is \emph{holonomic} if there exists an open neighbourhood of $S$ where it coincides with the $r$--jet of a section of $X$ over $\op(S)$. \end{definition}

-Following Gromov (see \cite{Gromov} p.85), here we denote by $\op(A)$ an arbitrarily small but non-specified open neighbourhood of a subset $A$ that may be reduced if it is necessary for the argument.
+Following Gromov (see \cite{Gromov} p.85), we denote by $\op(A)$ an arbitrarily small but non-specified open neighbourhood of a subset $A$ that may be reduced if it is necessary for the argument.
 Most of the times $\op(A)$ works as a replacement of the sentence \textit{an open neighbourhood of $A$}.

-\begin{definition} Fix a partial differential relation $\calR\subset X^{(r)}$ and the fibration $\pi_\calR: \calR \to B.$ We define the \emph{set of germs of formal extended solutions}, $\widetilde{F\calR}(S)$, as the set of germs of sections of the fibration $\pi_\calR$ over $S$.
-We also define the \emph{set of germs of holonomic extended solutions} $\widetilde{H\calR}(S)$, as the set of germs of formal extended solutions that are holonomic in some neighbourhood of $S$.
+\begin{definition} Fix a partial differential relation $\calR\subset X^{(r)}$ and the fibration $\pi_\calR: \calR \to B.$ The \emph{set of germs of formal extended solutions}, $\widetilde{F\calR}(S)$, is the set of germs of sections of the fibration $\pi_\calR$ over $S$.
+The \emph{set of germs of holonomic extended solutions} $\widetilde{H\calR}(S)$, is the set of germs of formal extended solutions that are holonomic in some neighbourhood of $S$.